mweststrate/remmi/readme.md

 Lenses create a view on a part of the state, and are self contained units that can be both subscribe to, and write to the state that backs the tree.
 Lenses are smart as they will only respond if the relevant part of the state has changed.

 If you are using typescript, you will note that lenses are strongly typed.
 For example the following statement results in a compile errors:
- `profile$.view("hobbies")` (profile doesn't have a `"hobbies"` field).
+ `profile$.do("hobbies")` (profile doesn't have a `"hobbies"` field).

 Because lenses have a very uniform structure, testing them is issue, for example to test logic around the concept of addresses, in a unit test you could refrain from creating an entire profile object, and just create a store for the address instead: `const address$ = createStore({ country: "The Netherlands", city: "Roosendaal", province: "Noord Brabant"})`.
 For the consumers it doesn't matter whether a lens is a root, or a materialized view on other lenses.

 # Basics 3: selectors functions

-`lens.view(key)` is actually a short-hand for `lens.view(select(key))`.
+`lens.do(key)` is actually a short-hand for `lens.do(select(key))`.
 The `.view` method of a lens is a very generic construct which can be used to derive all kinds of new views from a lens.
 This is not limited to producing other lenses, but also React components as we will see later.

 `select` can not be used to pick an object from the state tree, it also accepts functions.
 Those functions should be pure and can construct arbitrarily new values from the tree (conceptually, this is very similar to reselect or computed values in MobX).
 For example: